GilbertvdB/Grading_app_SQLite3-CRUD/README.md

 # RapportSysteem
 This will be my practice project.
-Creating a grading system.
+I'm creating a grading application to practice coding and using a database.

 </br>Main goal:
-<ul> - Practise retrieving and modifying data from a database using Python & Sqlite database.
+<ul> - Practice retrieving and modifying data from a database using Python & Sqlite database.
 </br>- Process data using the CRUD method.
 (CREATE, READ, UPDATE and DELETE)</ul>

 </br>The challenge is to start simple and updrage the codes.
 </br> And as im learning more about programming and development make changes that reflect what i've learned.

-</br>Task: Create a grading systeem for a school & storing the information in a database.
+</br>Task: Create a grading application for a school & storing the information in a database.
 </br>Entering a grade per student per subject.

 </br> With every new iteration or new branch I wont merge it with the main.
 This way I can look at my own progress over time as I learn